mikolalysenko/ndarray-experiments/README.md

 #Observations:

-* Obviously 1D typed arrays are best performance wise
+* Obviously 1D typed arrays are best performance
-* Using `get([i,j,k])` for indexing is terrible performance wise.  `get(i,j,k)` is more than 10x faster.
+* Using `get([i,j,k])` for indexing is terrible.  `get(i,j,k)` is more than 10x faster.
 * Similarly, it is pointless to store a separate offset field.
 That can be handled using the the subarray() method from a typed array.
-* Wrapped objects nearly match the performance of typed arrays, which makes sense given that
+* Wrapped objects nearly match the performance of typed arrays, within a factor <2
-* Arrays-of-arrays are slower by a wide margin, but have the advantage of working best with other libraries.
+* Arrays-of-arrays are 5-100x slower than objects, but have the advantage of interoperating with other libraries.
-* Contiguous typed array allocation is marginally faster, might as well do it if you are using arrays-of-typed arrays
+* Contiguous typed array allocation is strictly faster by a small margin (~5%), so if you are going down that route might as well do it.
 * For arrays of arrays, it is a trade off by between typed arrays and native arrays.
-Native arrays are faster if the last dimensions are small, while typed arrays are faster if they are large.
+Native arrays are faster if the last dimension is small, while typed arrays are faster if it is large.

 # Reasonable Options